ForgetMeNot (Xabi): Publication history

-Biography
+Fictional character biography

-ForgetMeNot had been member of X-Men before the events of X-Men: Legacy but due to his powers, he went unnoticed by his teammates.
+ForgetMeNot was a member of X-Men before the events of X-Men: Legacy.
+Due to his powers, he went unnoticed by his teammates.
 Professor X had placed a psychic reminder for ForgetMeNot's existence once an hour.
-ForgetMeNot battled against Brood and he was severely depressed by the death of Professor X in Avengers vs. X-Men, as he had lost his connection with others.
-He sought Mimic and Omega to remove his powers but their influences instead convinced him to retain his powers.
+ForgetMeNot battles against the Brood and he is severely depressed by the death of Professor X in Avengers vs. X-Men, as he had lost his connection with others.
+He seeks Mimic and Omega to remove his powers, but their influences instead convinces him to retain his powers.

-ForgetMeNot also joined X-Force briefly.
-During Krakoan Age, he relocated to Krakoa and partnered up with Juggernaut during their stint in Nightcrawler's Legionaries.
+ForgetMeNot also joins X-Force briefly.
+During the Krakoan Age, he relocates to Krakoa and partners with Juggernaut during their stint in Nightcrawler's Legionaries.
 Forge had developed devices that would enable the X-Men and his teammates to remember ForgetMeNot.
-When Nimrod took control over Krakoa by using Warlock, The Legionaries had no choice but to kill Warlock.
-However, the Legionaries failed to do it because of Nimrod's defenses.
-Due to the nature of his powers, ForgetMeNot was able to get close enough to land the killing blow.
-The resulting explosion led to his and Warlock's death.
+When Nimrod takes control of Krakoa using Warlock, the Legionaries have no choice but to kill Warlock.
+However, the Legionaries fail to do it because of Nimrod's defenses.
+Due to the nature of his powers, ForgetMeNot gets close enough to land the killing blow.
+The resulting explosion kills him and Warlock.

-ForgetMeNot was resurrected and joined X-Factor during "From the Ashes".
+ForgetMeNot is resurrected and joins X-Factor during "From the Ashes".

 Power and abilities

 ForgetMeNot has the mutant power of being forgotten (except to those who have either a psychic reminder or devices created by Forge).
-When ForgetMeNot isn't within the view of an individual, his existence and any memories of him completely disappear from their mind.
+When ForgetMeNot is not within the view of an individual, his existence and any memories of him completely disappear from their mind.
 His power also interferes with individuals' aim and telemetry of mechanical devices.